rlneumiller/getmaxfnlen/README.md

 # getmaxfnlen
-Returns the length of the longest function name in a module (.py file)
+How to find the length of the longest function name in a python module (.py file)

-Could be useful for aligning logging output into columns, such as:
+Could be useful as a lightweight method to align debug output into columns, such as:

 ```
+# Placed within a function, print the current function name and filename in two columns
 print(
     inspect.currentframe().f_code.co_name,
     " " * (f() - len(inspect.currentframe().f_code.co_name)),